justinj-evans/predlp/README.md

 Prediction probabilities with a linear programming constraint during label assignment.

 ## Usage
-Examples label contraint imposed using predlp via this code:
+Example label contraint imposed using the package *predlp* via this code:
 ```python
 from predlp.solver import pred_prob_lp